ajayparihar/AutoBat/README.md

 ```
 ---------------------------------------
-      Welcome to AutoBat - Session Name!
+      Welcome to AutoBat - Link Launcher
 ---------------------------------------
 [A] Open All Links
 [1] Open Link 1